joinmarket-webui/jamdocs/docs/glossary.md

 each other, which aids privacy.
 To not risk any privacy degradation, you can only spend from one jar at a time.

 There are 5 jars by default.
-The default jar to receive funds is *Jar #0*.
+The default jar to receive funds is **Jar A**.

 [^mixdepths]: What we call "jars" are usually called "mixdepths" in JoinMarket.
 They are also referred to as "pockets" and "accounts" in some of the older parts of the JoinMarket documentation.